 Notify us of returns

-Within 3 months of the date of the lottery taking place you must notify us of the results using our returns form.
+You must notify us of the results of the lottery within 3 months of it taking place, using our returns form.
 You can download it from this page and return it by email or post.

 How much does it cost?